airbytehq/airbyte/docs/integrations/sources/teamtailor.md

 In order to use this source, you must first create an account on teamtailor.

-Navigate to your organisation settings -&gt; API Key to create the required API token.
-You must also specify a version number and can use today&#39;s date as X-Api-Version to always get the latest version of the API.
+Navigate to your organisation Settings Page -> API Key to create the required API token.
+You must also specify a version number and can use today's date as X-Api-Version to always get the latest version of the API.

 Make sure to have the add-ons installed in your account for using the `nps-response` and `job-offers` endpoints.